Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Proposed Method: DanceMosaic

-\partitle{Loss} The music adapter (MA) is trained to recover the masked motion tokens, conditioned on the text prompt \( T \), the music control signal \( A \) and the corrupted motion token sequence $Z_{\mathbf{M}}$ by minimizing the cross-entropy loss:
+\textbf{Synchronized Masking.} The music and pose-guidance towers are trained using synchronized masked training, where both the T2M model and guidance towers receive identically masked motion token.
+This synchronized masking ensures that the guidance towers can effectively leverage the motion distributions learned by the T2M model.
+The music tower is trained to recover the masked motion tokens, conditioned on the text prompt \( T \), the music signal \( A \), and the corrupted motion token sequence $Z_{\mathbf{M}}$ by minimizing the CE loss:

-where \( \Omega \) represents the masked indices.
-Besides cross-entropy loss $\mathcal{L}_{\text{CE}}^{MA}$, we adopt additional kinematics losses, including joints position loss $\mathcal{L}_{\text{pos}}$, velocity loss $\mathcal{L}_{\text{vel}}$, acceleration loss in $\mathcal{L}_{\text{acc}}$, and foot loss $\mathcal{L}_{\text{foot}}$.
-These losses measure the motion dynamics difference between the generated dance and the ground-truth motion, Prior research shows that incorporating these losses improve the physical playability and naturalness of the dance motion generation \cite{tseng2023edge}.